SurinameOfficial Name: Republic of Suriname

 CURRENCY RESTRICTIONS FOR EXIT:

 See the Department of State’s Fact Sheet on Suriname for information on U.S. – Suriname relations.

 Entry, Exit & Visa Requirements

-HIV/AIDS Restriction: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Suriname.
+The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for foreign travelers visiting Suriname.

 Safety and Security

 There is limited police presence outside Paramaribo.

 Demonstrations occur from time to time, primarily in the capital.
 They are typically peaceful, but even those can turn violent.
 Avoid demonstrations and large gatherings.